 - Pansies – What’s spring without pansies?
 Cheerful, colorful and easy.
 Pansies bloom until our heat moves in, usually in June.
 Pansies take full sun or partial shade.

 - Snapdragons – Spikes of colorful flowers for full sun.
-Kids love them (show a close up of pinching a flower “dragon”).
+Kids love them.
 Snapdragons will bloom until it gets hot, like pansies.

 - Petunias – Mounds of color for sunny areas.
 Virtually care-free, too!
 If you want to fill a large area, petunias are a great choice as the mound and spread.